A Flexible Generative Framework for Graph-based Semi-supervised Learning: Approach

 \subsection{A Flexible Generative Framework for Graph-based Semi-supervised Learning}

-In discriminative learning, the graph $G$ is usually viewed as a fixed observation treated as ground truth.
+In discriminative methods, the graph $G$ is usually viewed as a fixed observation.
 In reality, however, there is usually considerable noise in the graph.
 Moreover, we want to take advantage of the underlying structure among $\mX$, $\mY$, and $G$ to improve the prediction performance under this semi-supervised learning setting.
 In this work, we propose a flexible generative framework that can model a wide range of the forms of the joint distribution $p(\rmX, \rmY, \rmG)$, where $\rmX$, $\rmY$, and $\rmG$ are the random variables corresponding to $\mX$, $\mY$, and $G$.
 We also denote $\rYobs$ and $\rYmiss$ as the random variable counterparts of $\Yobs$ and $\Ymiss$.

 \vpara{Generation process.} Inspired by the random graph models from the area of network science~\cite{newman2010networks}, we assume the graph is generated based on the node features and outcomes.
 The generation process can be illustrated by the following factorization of the joint distribution: